 Take the corrective action and register the automatic resource again.
-If you still have this problem after going through the above instruction, contact your local customer support.
+If you still have this problem after going through the above instruction, contact field engineers.
 Collect information required for troubleshooting (refer to the Section "Collecting Troubleshooting Information").

 6906 Automatic resource registration processing is aborted due to mismatch setting of disk device path between nodes.